matr1xc0in/qtum/sc/README.md

        owner: qW899g5aDNpPQ9NGbRcyWDenP7iNY1jfmW
 ```
 *The argument MUST be a json array.
 Use double quote to wrap String, and single quote for the entire array*

+# Known Issues
+* https://github.com/qtumproject/qtum/issues/548 Proxy contract cannot invoke a remote contract function.
+Workaround is to combine all contracts into 1 contract and deploy it.
+Yeah, gas killer and may be costly, etc.